-Your study team, the Sponsor, or the government authority in your country (the FDA) have the right to stop your participation in the study at any time, with or without your consent, for any of the following reasons:
+Your study team, the sponsor, or the government in your country have the right to stop your participation in the study at any time, with or without your consent, for any of the following reasons:

-- If you have serious reaction from the study drugs - If you need a treatment not allowed in this study, such as restarting a psychiatric medication - If you do not keep appointments or follow study procedures - If you do not take the study drug as instructed - If you become pregnant - If the study is canceled by the FDA, Health Canada, Israeli Ministry of Health, IRB, or the Sponsor.
+- If you have serious reaction from the study drugs - If you need a treatment not allowed in this study, such as restarting a psychiatric medication - If you do not keep appointments or follow study procedures - If you do not take the study drug as instructed - If you become pregnant - If the study is canceled by the FDA, Health Canada, Israeli Ministry of Health, IRB, or the sponsor.

-The Sponsor, the FDA, Health Canada, Israeli Ministry of Health, or the IRB may decide to stop the study at any time.
+The sponsor, the FDA, or the IRB may decide to stop the study at any time.
 If the study is stopped, the data collected about you up to that point will remain part of the study and will not be removed from the study database.